namednil/BOWser/README.md

 # BOWser

 BOWser is a very simple **B**ag **o**f **w**ords **s**emantic pars**er** that generates syntax trees of the target context free language conditioned on the words of the input string without considering the syntax of the natural language input.
 Everything is induced from the data, it just requires a parallel training file.
+BOWser currently consists of less than 400 lines of python, most of which are for implementing trees.

 ## Dependencies
 only scikit-learn